PeteAndrews1289/aws-hybrid-cloud-security-lab/setup-notes/phase-1-network.md

 Created and attached an Internet Gateway to enable communication between the VPC and the public internet.

 This is required for public subnet resources to be accessible externally.

+## Public Route Table

+Configured route table with default route (0.0.0.0/0) pointing to Internet Gateway.

+Associated with public subnet to allow outbound and inbound internet traffic.

+## Private Route Table

+Configured route table without internet gateway route.

+This ensures private subnet resources remain isolated from direct internet access.

+## Public IP Assignment

+Enabled auto-assign public IPv4 for public subnet to allow instances to be reachable from the internet.